 - 150 g granulated sugar

-- Grease and line with parchment paper, the base and sides of a 20 cm (8-inch) springform tin or cake pan with removable base.
+- Prepare the pan and melt chocolate and butter.
+Grease and line with parchment paper, the base and sides of a 20 cm (8-inch) springform tin or cake pan with removable base.
 Preheat the oven to 180°C (350°F).

 - Make the chocolate mixture.
 Melt the chocolate and butter.
 Add the chocolate and butter into a heatproof bowl set over a saucepan of simmering water (this is called a bain-marie/double-boiler).
 Ensure the base doesn’t touch the water.
 Stirring occasionally, heat until the chocolate and butter have melted completely and combined.
 Remove from the heat.
 Add in amaretto and dry ingredients.
 Add into the melted chocolate the Amaretto, ground almonds, cocoa powder and salt and stir until fully incorporated.
 Set aside to cool whilst continuing on with the next step.

-- Meanwhile, separate the egg yolks from the egg whites.
-In the bowl of a stand mixer fitted with the whisk attachment, add in the egg yolks and half of the sugar and beat on medium to high speed until thick and pale, and the mixture forms a ribbon when the whisk is lifted.
+- Whip the eggs.
+Meanwhile, in the bowl of a stand mixer fitted with the whisk attachment, add in the eggs and sugar and whip on medium to high speed until thick and pale, and the mixture forms a ribbon when the whisk is lifted.
 (Alternatively, use electric hand-held beaters.)

-- Pour the batter into the prepared pan and level with an offset spatular.
-Bake for 25-30 minutes until a toothpick inserted into the centre comes out with a few crumbs still attached to it.
-Remove from the oven and set on a wire rack to cool until slightly warm or completely cool before releasing the cake from the tin and setting it on your serving plate— dust with cocoa powder to serve.
+- Pour the chocolate mixture into the pan and bake.
+Pour the batter into the prepared pan and level with an offset spatular.
+Bake for 25-30 minutes until a toothpick inserted into the centre comes out with a few crumbs still attached to it, the sides are set and the middle has a slight jiggle.
+Remove from the oven and set on a wire rack to cool for 20 minutes before releasing the cake from the tin.
+Leave to cool completely before transferring to a serving plate.
+Dust with cocoa powder to serve.